-The research conducted by the Centre for Decent Work (CDW) focuses on four themes: Employment and Productivity, Equality, Inclusion and Voice, Labour in the Global Economy, and Regulation and Governance of Work.
+The research conducted by the Centre for Decent Work (CDW) focuses on four themes: Employment and Job Quality, Equality, Inclusion and Voice, Labour in the Global Economy, and Regulation and Governance of Work.

 Equality, Inclusion and Voice

-Work within this theme focuses on: (i) understanding disability, gender and employment in advanced and emerging economies; (ii) challenging discriminatory structures, processes and practices and improving the quality and sustainability of work for marginalised workers; (iii) promoting agency and voice for marginalised workers; and (iv) building ‘inclusive’ organisations; and (v) support for working carers.
+Work within this theme focuses on: (i) understanding disability, gender and employment in advanced and emerging economies; (ii) challenging discriminatory structures, processes and practices and improving the quality and sustainability of work for marginalised workers; (iii) promoting agency and voice for workers (and particularly marginalised workers); (iv) building ‘inclusive’ organisations; and (v) support for working carers.